 Step 4: build passive income streams

 Create income sources that don’t require active work, such as rental properties, dividend stocks, or bonds.
 Consider side businesses or royalties for additional income.
 A strong passive income strategy can ensure financial stability in retirement.
+Additionally, exploring selfemployed retirement planning strategies can help maximize your earnings during retirement years.
+This can include setting up a Solo 401(k) or SEP IRA, which offers tax advantages and greater contribution limits for self-employed individuals.
+Diversifying your passive income streams can further enhance your financial security and provide peace of mind as you transition into retirement.

 Step 5: plan for pensions and taxes